Larry Bitensky

-Larry Bitensky (born 1966 in New York, New York) is an American composer who has written for a variety of genres, including piano, chamber ensembles, orchestra, and wind ensemble.
+Larry Bitensky (born 1966 in New York, New York) is an American composer, singer-songwriter, and educator, who has written for a variety of genres, including piano, chamber ensembles, orchestra, and wind ensemble.

 Biography

 Bitensky earned a DMA in composition at Cornell University and an MM in composition at Ithaca College.
 His primary composition teachers include Steven Stucky, Dana Wilson, Roberto Sierra, and Karel Husa.
 He also studied piano with Stephen Drury at the New England Conservatory of Music where he earned a B.M. in piano performance.

 Bitensky's music has been described as "extraordinary sensitive and beautiful" and "speaking directly from the heart" and his works have been performed throughout North America and Europe.
 Some of his works have also been performed by the United States Marine Band.

-He was the Charles T. Hazelrigg Associate Professor of Music at Centre College in Danville, Kentucky, where he taught music theory, composition, aural skills, and world music, until his retirement in 2025.
+In 1998, Bitensky began a 27-year career teaching at Centre College in Danville, Kentucky, where he taught music theory, composition, aural skills, world music, and a popular course on the Grateful Dead.
+At Centre he was named the Charles T. Hazelrigg Associate Professor of Music and then later held the title of W. George Matton Professor of Music until his retirement in 2025.

+Bitensky was married to Katherine Nelsen from 1992 until her death in 2016.